slatedocs/slate/source/index.html.md

 }
 ```

-Create the component by running `touch app/container/Balance` and then paste the content on the right.
+Create the component by running `touch app/containers/Balance.tsx` and then paste the content on the right.

-> Update the Home container to render the Balance component
+> Update `app/containers/Home.tsx` to render the Balance component.

 ```javascript
  import { NavigationScreenProps } from 'react-navigation'